-No matter where you have them, trees eventually fall.
+No matter where you have them, trees eventually fall and you’ll end up needing to get rid of the dead tree or get a tree removal denton service.
 Parts of our property are heavily wooded, so falling trees are expected and happen fairly often.
 Winds will blow a tree down, lightning will crack it, insects will kill it, woodpeckers will weaken it, or old age will simply take it.
 No matter the cause, the tree lands somewhere and in most cases, the landing is benign from our perspective.
 However, we recently experienced a less benign falling tree.
 The woodpeckers had weakened it, birds had nested in the holes, and carpenter ants had drilled a hole through the center.
 A lightning strike and high winds finished the job.
 After the storm we got up to see a rather large tree draped across our rabbit hutches.

 Most of the pictures in this post were taken by my wife, Rebecca.
 I greatly appreciate her help in putting this post together.

 Our first thought was that the rabbits had escaped their hutch or were possibly dead.
 Amazingly, the rabbit hutch held and the rabbits were safe.
 The main problem was that we couldn’t get to them to feed them.